 Painting Concrete Walls

-Now that we’ve mostly covered surface preparation, time to move on to the actual painting! ?
+Now that we’ve mostly covered surface preparation, time to move on to the actual painting!
 Always remember that your painting system will depend on where your concrete walls are situated.
-Paints are formulated depending on whether they’re meant to applied outdoors or indoors.
+Paints are formulated depending on whether they’re meant to be applied outdoors or indoors.
 Trust us on this.